-Facebook Is Going Hollywood, Seeking Scripted TV Programming
+Facebook is going Hollywood, seeking scripted TV programming

 The social-networking giant is talking to Hollywood studios and agencies about producing TV-quality shows with an eye toward launching original programming by late summer, people familiar with the matter said.

-In meetings with major talent agencies including Creative Artists Agency, United Talent Agency, William Morris Endeavor and International Creative Management Partners, Facebook has indicated it is willing to commit to production budgets as high as $3 million per episode, people familiar with the situation say.
+In meetings with major talent agencies including Creative Artists Agency, United Talent Agency, William Morris Endeavor and ICM Partners, Facebook has indicated it is willing to commit to production budgets as high as $3 million per episode, people familiar with the situation say.

 That's the price range of high-end cable-TV shows.
 Facebook is also interested in more moderate-cost scripted shows in the mid-to-high six-figure-per-episode range, these people say.
 The company will be aggressive about trying to own as much of that content as possible.